Revised NEO Personality Inventory

-Historically, development of the Revised NEO PI-R began in 1978 when Costa and McCrae published a personality inventory.
+Historically, development of the Revised NEO PI-R began in 1978 when Paul Costa and Robert McCrae published a personality inventory.
 The researchers later published three updated versions of their personality inventory in 1985, 1992, and 2005.
-These were called the NEO PI, NEO PI-R (or Revised NEO PI), and NEO PI-3, respectively.
+These were called the NEO PI (Neuroticism, Extraversion, Openness Personality Inventory), NEO PI-R (or Revised NEO PI), and NEO PI-3, respectively.
 The revised inventories feature updated vocabulary that could be understood by adults of any education level, as well as children.